gaspardruan/MMImage-Web/README.md

 You can custom the port 1314 as you like.
 Then you can access the website using `http://your-server-ip:1314`.

 **Notice: Ensure the 1314 port is exposed on your server.**

+I use Gist(it's free) to store the image urls.
+It will take about 1-5 minutes to load the images for the first time.
+Then it will be faster.